 In the community, the Pyes were integral in establishing the Community Outdoor Market and were members of the Lake Melville Agricultural Association for many years.
 They were unique in their dedication to building a sense of community around food production and had an ability to bring people and food together in a meaningful and organic way.
 Frank and Joyce Pye did all of this together right up until Frank’s passing in 2017 when the Grand River Farm ceased to operate.

-The significance of the lands upon which The Pye Centre for Northern Boreal Food Systems is deeply important to the Labrador Institute.
-We are gathering and growing on the homelands of the Innu and Inuit of Labrador, and we recognize and honour their ancestral and continued ties to these lands and waters.
+The significance of the lands upon which The Pye Centre for Northern Boreal Food Systems is deeply important to the Labrador Campus.
+We are gathering and growing on the homelands of the Innu and Inuit, and we recognize and honour their ancestral and continued ties to these lands and waters.
 Our work through the Pye Centre is carried out in partnership with the stewards of these lands, and is grounded in and guided by these important relationships.